insight-architectures/insight-architectures.github.io/_pages/pillars.md

 Even the best architecture needs a carefully designed plan to be built.
 This is even more important when coordinating a team.

 By carefully studying the several options available to build the system, project design helps our customers taking informed decisions regarding factors like resource allocation and project duration that inevitably affect the execution of the project.
-Project design helps uncovering and properly handling the compromises between all these factors.
+Project design helps uncover and properly handle the compromises between all these factors.
 With our help and counsel, the customer will be able to choose the project plan that best fits their needs in terms of costs and duration.

 Obviously, like everything in software development, a project design isn't set in stone.
 Delays, redistribution of resources, changed priorities and added features are all but some of the causes that help a project plan evolve over its execution.